JeanMX/PSI5120/README.md

 $ kubectl expose deployment nginx-deployment --name=nginx-service --port=80 --target-port=80 --type=LoadBalancer
 ```

-To see information about the Nginx service with LoadBalancer, execte the commando below:
+To see information about the Nginx service with LoadBalancer, execute the command below:

 ```console
 $ kubectl get service nginx-service